KarimLulu/sms-spam-detection/README.md

 ## What's SMS Spam Detection
 It is the final project for the course ["Data Science.
 NLP"](https://github.com/vseloved/prj-nlp).
 The main goal of the project was to build a detection system for a Ukrainian user.
+Presentation from the project defense can be accessed [here](https://docs.google.com/presentation/d/e/2PACX-1vQDGvXABqpZcqhVr1FFcxMPaG0WkaSkYYxoCj5zcXVlUmAK_KZxdyFKajixlsEsp6XJ80GY4r-ATFsw/pub?start=false&loop=false&delayms=3000&slide=id.g588e0d797198c72c_10).

 ## Table of Contens